eugene-eeo/bib/README.md

 # bib

-tiny bash script to manage top-level pip packages.
+tiny bash script to manage top-level pip packages (package _you've_ installed - all transitive dependencies).
 I thought that I should use pip in reverse, but pip is a palindrome.